dereuromark/cakephp-tools/README.md

 ### Useful fixes

-* Auto-trim on POST (to make validation working properly).
+* Auto-trim on POST (to make - not only notEmpty - validation working properly).
 * Auto-aliasing for models' "order" properties.
 * Disable cache also works for older IE versions.
 * Default settings for Paginator, ... can be set using Configure.